 - “Get it right the first time” attitude.

 - Strong focus on teamwork.

-Fortunately, you can turn this painful task into a less emotional process, by watching your numbers.
+Fortunately, you can turn this painful task into a less emotional process by watching your numbers.

-Sometimes, employees stop caring.
-Or maybe, they were never a “good fit” in the first place.
+Sometimes, employees stop caring… or maybe, they were never a good fit in the first place.

-Employees can hurt your company by:
+Employees can hurt your company by doing things like:

-- Bad-mouthing clients or coworkers
+- Band-mouthing clients or coworkers